rmusser01/Infosec_Reference/README.md

 	* Something like a "Yellow Pages" in the sense of you know something exists, but what was it called....
 * End goal: Rich resource of infosec knowledge for anyone to browse through as a jumping off point for various niches OR as a reference/recall method for stuff.
 	* 'if you give a man a fish he is hungry again in an hour.
 If you teach him to catch a fish you do him a good turn.'
-* Partially something oppposite to the [MITRE ATT&CK Framework](https://attack.mitre.org/wiki/Main_Page) (eventually; As in, "I want to do priv esc on OS X/windows/linux, what methods are there?" or, "I need to do X under Y situation".
-Focus is on attacks and how they're done vs how attacks are done with a focus on defense.
-	* This is just a collection of things that map to those items to demonstrate how they work.
-		* If you're looking for how to test and prevent such things check here for the easy route: [Atomic Red Team - Small and highly portable detection tests mapped to the Mitre ATT&CK Framework.](https://github.com/redcanaryco/atomic-red-team) ; Good Stuff.
 * Always accepting more links/stuff.
 Feel free to make a pull request or complaint.

 #### Why Do *You* Care?